 Preface

-I was born in Wilhelmshaven on the North Sea where I spent all of my youth.
-My parents were simple people, for whom my stubborn character caused quite a bit of headache.
-Nevertheless, they support me as far as they can.
+I was born in Wilhelmshaven on the North Sea, where I spent my youth.
+My parents were simple people, for whom my stubborn character caused a lot of headaches.
+Nevertheless, they supported me within the limits of their abilities.
 I went through numerous schools and passed secondary school.
-Then I started my first apprenticeship.
+Then, I started my first apprenticeship.
 It lasted exactly 22 hours.
-Towards the end of the 20th century, after I had long since left home, I wrote the chronicle of my youth on the North Sea coast.
-What began as a collection of photocopied sheets of paper later developed into a really beautiful book, which – thanks to the help of my friend Horst – was published by his Edition Temmen Bremen.
+Towards the end of the 20th century, I started writing the chronicle of my youth on the North Sea coast after leaving home.
+What began as a collection of photocopied sheets of paper later developed into a wonderful book, which – thanks to the help of my friend Horst – was published by his Edition Temmen Bremen.
 And why did he print it?
-Because it was so wonderfully stupid as he said!
-Wilhelmshaven from A to Zwas a real hit in my hometown!
+Because it was so wonderfully crazy, as he said!
+Wilhelmshaven from A to Z was a real hit in my hometown!
 Not interested in Wilhelmshaven?
-Chamber!
-The rind deals more marginally with the city on the Jade Bay .
+Wait a minute!
+The book deals more marginally with the Jade Bay city.
 Above all, it’s about growing up in the 50s and 60s.
-And since my age group shares a similar career nationwide, one can rightly say: Wilhelmshaven was everywhere!
+And since my age group shares a similar career nationwide, one can rightly say Wilhelmshaven was everywhere!
 How did the head of the North Sea city’s cultural department call it so beautiful?
-Oral history of the 50s and 60s from the perspective of a working class child.
-There is nothing left to add.
+Oral history of the 50s and 60s from the perspective of a working-class child.
+There is nothing left to be said.

 Burma!
 Myanmar!
 The most beautiful country in the world!
 I went there for the first time in 1977.
 It knocked me out!
-I immediately felt that I had found my dreamland.
+I immediately felt that I had found the land of my dreams.
 The people were incredibly nice and friendly.
 Some things reminded me of my childhood in Wilhelmshaven.
-Another thing to the GDR!
-At that time, Burma was still on the ‘Burmese road to socialism’.
+Others of the German Democratic Republic across the Berlin Wall!
+At that time, Burma was still on the ‘Burmese road to socialism.’
 A path that ultimately led to economic catastrophe.
-The equanimity with which the people there accepted the adverse living conditions impressed me.
-Anyway: Since that first one – only a week! – Visiting I had the desire to live there!
+The stoicism with which the people accepted the adverse living conditions impressed me.
+Anyway, since that first visit (only a week!)
+I had the desire to live there!
 But it would be another 19 years before it materialized.
-I started a small trade in Burmese articles, especially the great puppets there.
+I started a small trade in Burmese articles, especially the fantastic puppets.
 However, I really couldn’t have imagined that I would be able to do a doctorate on it.
 But that also applies to other things!
 So z.
 B. that I found my happiness there.
-I have been living in the ‘Golden Land’, as the Burmese themselves call it, for almost twenty-five years.
+I have lived in the ‘Golden Land,’ as the Burmese call it, for almost twenty-five years.
 Which means I have a migration background, to put it in a contemporary way.
 So I can have a say!
-The third part of my memoirs will be the title Carrying 40 years in Burma and dealing with my life in Myanmar .
-Don’t worry, it’s already in the works.
-Excerpts from this can be found in the Burma / Myanmar chapter.
+The third part of my memoir deals with my life there.
+Excerpts from this can be found in the Burma/ Myanmar chapter.

 As far as my life is concerned, my books are provocative and politically incorrect.
-I wish the interested reader anyway – or maybe because of that? – Have fun reading.
-And look forward to feedback.
+I wish the interested reader anyway – or maybe because of that? – Enjoy reading!
+I’m looking forward to your feedback.

 Axel Bruns

-Briefly on the ‘operating instructions’: By clicking on the individual fields ( Wilhelmshaven etc.) in the Bruniversum picture on the start page, you get there directly.
-LINKs marked in blue are found in all texts (similar to Wikipedia ).
-If you click on it you will learn more about it.
+Some words about the ‘operating instructions’: By clicking on the individual fields ( Wilhelmshaven etc.) in the Bruniversum picture on the start page, you get there directly.
+LINKS marked in blue are found in all texts (similar to Wikipedia ).
+If you click on it, you will learn more about it.
 And find more LINKS.
-With their help one can explore the Bruniversum .
-And sometimes find amazing things … These LINKs mostly come from my books .
-But then they are only brief excerpts.
-If you want to know more, please contact me.
+With their help, one can explore the Bruniversum.
+And sometimes find amazing things … These LINKs mainly refer to my books .
+But then, they are only brief excerpts.
+If you want to know more, please get in touch with me.